arkCyber/AuroraExt/CONTRIBUTING.md

 5. **Install Ollama locally**

-   Page Assist requires [Ollama](https://ollama.ai) to be installed locally.
+   Aurora requires [Ollama](https://ollama.ai) to be installed locally.
 Follow the installation instructions provided in the Ollama repository.

 ## Making Changes